As the World Turns: International broadcast

 In South Africa, As the World Turns aired on SABC2 from June 2010 to February 2012 from 14:10 to 15:00 each weekday.
 Episodes were four years behind the original U.S. broadcast.
 In Canada, As the World Turns aired on ONtv, and, later, Global Television Network, and on NTV in Newfoundland and Labrador.
-In Jamaica, As The World Turns started airing on Television Jamaica Monday to Friday 1:00pm beginning in 2011.
+In Jamaica, As The World Turns started airing on Television Jamaica Monday to Friday 1:00 pm beginning in 2011.
 In Belize, As the World Turns was seen on Great Belize Television at 2:00 pm Central Time, usually the same day as the U.S. telecasts.
 In New Zealand, As The World Turns was aired on TVNZ 1 from 1962 to 1989.
-In Australia, As The World Turns was aired on Network Ten first at 1.30 pm, then moved to 5:00pm before ultimately being dropped entirely in 1987.
+In Australia, As The World Turns was aired on Network Ten first at 1.30 pm, then moved to 5:00 pm before ultimately being dropped entirely in 1987.

-In the Netherlands, As The World Turns was very popular and aired for more than 20 years.
+In the Netherlands, As The World Turns was popular and aired for more than 20 years.
 From 1989 till its cancellation, it was the best watched daytime soap.
 In 2010 Terri Conn, Martha Byrne, Marnie Schulenburg, Trent Dawson, Grayson McCouch and Van Hansis visited the Netherlands and were special guests at the "Farewell ATWT" meeting.
 Elizabeth Hubbard even guest-starred in the Dutch soap "Goede Tijden, Slechte Tijden" for a while, after the cancellation of ATWT.